h4sci/h4sci.github.io/src/content/blog/self-hosted-shiny-pg/index.md

 docker-compose exec postgres psql -U postgres -d postgres
 ```

 to interactively interact with the database.
 Copy the SQL statement above to install create a basic schema and table.
 Of course, we only need to do so once.
-After that the table is created and persisted thanks to the volume mount and we can start storing survey answers.
+After the table is created and persisted thanks to the volume mount we can start storing survey answers.

 ## Ready to Start 🚀